ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Using different ports
 ^^^^^^^^^^^^^^^^^^^^^

-``UdpPort`` denotes the port no. which Ardupilot receives the sensor data on (i.e. the port that Airsim sends the data to)
+``UdpPort`` denotes the port no. which ArduPilot receives the sensor data on (i.e. the port that Airsim sends the data to)

 ``SitlPort`` assigns the motor control port on which Airsim receives the rotor control message